frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/material-request-to-purchase-order.md

 **Duration: 2:25**

 This video walks you through creating Material Request.
-To request for quotation, you can forward Material Request to your Suppliers.
+To request quotation from Supplier, you can forward Material Request to them.
 On receipt of quotation from supplier, Material Request's data will be fetched into Supplier Quotation.
-After evaluating multiple quotations received from supplier, favorable one's data is fetched into Purchase Order.
+After evaluating multiple supplier quotations, favorable quotation's is converted into Purchase Order.